cmpi66/configure-ad/README.md

 ## Let's create our Azure resources

 1. Create the Domain Controller VM (windows server 2022) named "DC-1"
-  - Take note of the Resource Group and Virtual Network (Vnet) That gets created
+  - Take note of the Resource Group and Virtual Network (Vnet) that gets created
 2. Set the Domain Controller's NIC Private IP address to be static

 ![Staticip image](./staticip.png)